-Headed into its 19th season of operation in 2016-17, the Northern Collegiate Hockey Association has grown into a force to be reckoned with in hockey in the West and at the NCAA Division III level.
+Headed into its 21st season of operation in 2018-19, the Northern Collegiate Hockey Association is a force to be reckoned with in the West and at the NCAA Division III level.
+The conference is as strong and competitive as ever, as evidenced by St. Norbert College winning its fifth National Championship last year while dropping four games to NCHA opponents during the regular season.

 Another recent change came in April of 2013, when the league changed its name to its current title and joined forces under the same conference umbrella with the women’s side of the former NCHA.
-That coincided with expansion once again, this time adding both St. Norbert College and The College of St. Scholastica to bring the membership of the men’s side up to 10 schools.
+That coincided with expansion once again, this time adding both St. Norbert College and The College of St. Scholastica to bring the membership of the Men's Conference to then-ten members.

 That change was monumental, as the first 15 seasons of league play came under the title of the “Midwest Collegiate Hockey Association”.
 The new era of the league was embarked on with the new name and logo, moving forward as one of the top conferences in the country.